 Trends within the EV sector and the energy market drive changes to charging point backends’ standards and requirements.
 Software systems are increasing their levels of security, flexibility, functionality, and interoperability.
 ISO 15118 is one such innovation, describing the communication protocols between charging points and EVs.

-OCPP offers a similar means of authentication as PKI – the standard used for secure website connection.
-It also provides more efficient means of data communication between charging stations and EVs.
+OCPP offers a similar means of authentication as PKI – the standard used for secure website connections.
+It also provides a more efficient means of data communication between charging stations in the EV Charging Networks and EVs.